dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 * When a single byte key is released it will print a single line with the scancode read, this time will be the BREAK code.
 * Again if it is a multibyte key to be released, we will have two lines with the scancode printed. one will still be `0xE0` and the other one is the BREAK code for the key.

-As an exercise before implementing the full driver, could be interesting to implement a logic to identify if the irq is about a key being _pressed_ or _released_ (remember it depends on the scancode set used).
+As an exercise before implementing the full driver, could be interesting try to implement a logic to identify if the IRQ is about a key being _pressed_ or _released_ (remember it depends on the scancode set used).